ckeditor/ckeditor4/README.md

 With CKEditor 4 LTS, security updates and critical bug fixes are guaranteed until December 2026.

+### Important update for CKEditor 4 Users

+Starting July 1, 2024, on the first anniversary of the end of life of CKEditor 4, we will activate security notifications for CKEditor 4.
+This change will impact the open-source version 4.22 and all earlier versions served via our CDN.
+Read more about the planned changes in a [dedicated article](https://ckeditor.com/blog/important-update-for-ckeditor-4-users/).

 ## About this repository

 ### Master branch = CKEditor 4 LTS